-There is something inherent in the nature of environmental problems that requires greater public engagement, transparency and accountability.
-Environmental problems are characterised by uncertainty and complexity.
+There is something inherent in the nature of environmental problems that requires greater public engagement, and greater transparency and accountability.
+Environmental problems are characterized by uncertainty and complexity.
 Their potential impacts tend to be felt by silent or unrepresented voices, and their full consequences only manifest in the future.
-These characteristics have implications for the types of knowledge, institutions and organisations, representation and deliberation that are brought into public policy arenas (Munton4, 2003).
+These characteristics have implications for the types of knowledge, institutions and organizations, representation and deliberation that are brought into public policy arenas (Munton18, 2003).